sarl/sarl-jekyll-website/docs/official/gettingstarted/CreateFirstProject.md

 this case, you could replace the Maven dependency to the SARL sdk (as defined in the previous section) by a Maven dependency to the runtime environment library.

-> **_Caution:_** Replacing the SARL sdk library by the run-time environment library within the Maven dependencies is not the
+<p markdown="1"><span class="label label-danger">Caution</span> Replacing the SARL sdk library by the run-time environment library within the Maven dependencies is not the recommended approach by the SARL core developers.</p>

-> recommended approach by the SARL core developers.
+#### Janus as maven dependency

 The runtime environment that is recommended by the developers of SARL is [Janus](http://www.janusproject.io).